GeodynamicWorldBuilder/WorldBuilder/doc/sphinx/developer_manual/contributing_to_the_documentation/important_syntax.md

 # Dropdown
 :::::{code-block}

-::::{dropdown} Click me to drop down
+::::{dropdown} Click me to open a dropdown box
 :name: this:is:my:label

-This text is only show when you click on the dropdown button.
+This text is only shown when you click on the dropdown button.
 ::::
 :::::

-::::{dropdown} Click me to drop down
+::::{dropdown} Click me to open a dropdown box
 :name: this:is:my:label

-This text is only show when you click on the dropdown button.
+This text is only shown when you click on the dropdown button.
 ::::

 # Grids